Home

 Insert meat thermometer in the middle of the roast and tightly cover the roasting pan.

-Bake in preheated oven at 325° F. for 1-1/2 to 2 hours or according to roasting chart depending on the size of roast.
+Bake in a preheated oven at 325°F. for 1-1/2 to 2 hours or according to the roasting chart depending on the size of the roast.

 Place meat on cutting board and cover with aluminum foil.